My Programme for Children or Families

-Choose your battles carefully about food.
+Choose your battles carefully.
 Never force feed children.
 They come round their own time.

 Try seasonal food, offering new choices.

 Here is a recent article I wrote called Raising Healthy Kids.
 The other 2 links can be helpful for futher information on health and nutrition for children.